Projects & Environments

 Getting the project id

-To retrieve the project ID, click on the three dots and the key will be visible in the pop-ip, or you can consult this guide for details on obtaining both the project and environment ID's via the API.
+To retrieve the project ID, click on the three dots and the key will be visible in the pop-up, or you can consult this guide for details on obtaining both the project and environment ID's via the API.

 You will need a project and environment ID for most API calls to Permit.